0hez/0hez/README.md

 # 0Hez Chat Bot Commands

-# Here are the available commands for the 0Hez Chat Bot:

 | Command   | Usage      | Description                                                                 | Cooldown |
 |-----------|------------|-----------------------------------------------------------------------------|----------|
 | **Ping**  | `Oping`    | Pings the bot and outputs uptime & channels the bot is currently in.         | 5s       |